ds1-fs21-gruppe19/qr_slip/README.md

 ## Setup with Docker

-* run `docker-compose up --build` from root directory.
+* For the first time run `docker-compose up --build` from root directory.
+Afterwards `docker-compose up` should be suficient.

 Docker-compose will create:

-1. postgres container and run the sql/db.sql file to add all tables and relations.
+1. postgres container.
-2. rust container (base on debian `rust:latest`).
+2. Two rust containers (base on debian `rust:1.52.0`).
+3. Frontend container (node:16-alpine3.13)
+4. Loadbalancing container (nginx:alpine)

-After that you should be able to send requests to `localhost:80`.
+After that you should be able to request the frontend over `localhost:8000`.

 ## Setup